 The Lemon Law doesn’t exactly deal with defect-related auto accidents, but it does make consumers eligible for financial relief to compensate for attempts to repair a defective vehicle.

 If you’ve taken your vehicle to the dealership for repairs four times for the same defect within two years, you could be eligible for financial reparation and/or vehicle replacement.

 Damages Available in Auto Defect Cases

-Contact Us for a Free Auto Defect Case Evaluation
+Contact Our Texas Personal Injury Lawyer for a Free Auto Defect Case Evaluation

 At Aaron A. Herbert, P.C., we’re here for drivers and passengers who suffer injuries because of vehicle defects.
 If you suffered broken bones, head/brain injuries, spine injuries, burns, lacerations, or a loved one died in a recent Dallas auto accident, call us to explore your rights.

 If an investigation finds evidence of an auto defect that may have contributed to the crash, we can help you bring an official product liability claim against the responsible party or parties.
 Our team will take care of all the legwork for you while you focus on getting well.